X16Community/x16-smc-bootloader/README.md

 The update program must first rewind the target address to 0x0000 using I2C command 0x84, and may then read one byte at a time from the flash memory using I2C command 0x85.

-The SMC flash memory can only be updated one 64 byte page at a time.
+The SMC flash memory can only be updated one 64-byte page at a time.
-In order to successfully verify the update, the update program must ensure that the last page was filled and committed before starting the verify operation.
+In order to successfully verify the update, the update program must ensure that the last page was filled and committed before starting the verification operation.
 If necessary, the update program must send blank data to fill the last page.